 The proposed timing of 30 days is an initial proposal on which community input is being sought.
 Once the IOT has completed drafting the Supplementary Procedures (SP) all timings will be reviewed against the comments received and to ensure that similar timing requirements within the draft SP are coherent.

+ICANN and any IRP Claimant who is a Party to an IRP which is the subject of a request for participation as an amicus shall be entitled to submit a statement in response within [21/28] days of receipt of the motion to participate as an amicus.

 Rationale: The IOT was concerned that the ISP did not provide any opportunity for ICANN and any IRP Claimant who is a Party to an IRP to have any input into the IRP Panel’s consideration regarding requests to participate as an Amicus Curiae.
 To address this issue the IOT is proposing to include the option for those parties to submit a statement in response to the IRP Panel.